uptonking/note4yaoo/note-web-dev-solution.md

 - 使用图标库
   - feather/react-feather
   - fork-awesome
-  - ionicons

 ## solution-animation

+- FLIP
 - React Transition Group
   - It is not an animation library like React-Motion, it does not animate styles by itself.
   - Instead it exposes transition stages, manages classes and group elements and manipulates the DOM in useful ways, making the implementation of actual visual transitions much easier.

 ## solution-drag-layout-events